Anyone's death diminishes me,

 Dave Mirra, 2016, BMX star who collaborated on Dave Mirra Freestyle BMX

-Takeo Miratsu, 2002, composer for both video games and anime
+Takeo Miratsu, 2002, composer for both video games (Legend of Dragoon) and anime

 Fukio Mitsuji, 2008, creator of Bubble Bobble and other Taito coin-op games

-Jack Mittel, 2016, former Taito of America executive
+Jack Mittel, 2016, former Williams, Gottlieb and Taito of America executive

 Ben Mittman, 2018, pioneer of AI vs. AI computer chess championships